 When we are working with big data, we normally find an obstacle: Repeated Values.
 This type of value doesn’t serve a critical problem if we have the capacity to recognize them.
-Once we have a list of repeated values, it is very easy to remove, eliminate or simply extract them.
+Once we have a list of repeated values, it is easy to remove, eliminate or extract them.
 R provides an inbuilt function that will do the job for us.
 Let’s see that function in detail.

 duplicated() in R

 The duplicated() is a built-in R function that determines which elements of a vector or data frame are duplicates of elements with smaller subscripts and returns a logical vector indicating which elements (rows) are duplicates.